 What you should know before you arrive:

-(1) Pamplona's population swells about fivefold during the Fiesta de San Fermin to over a million people and the hotels hike their prices by exactly that multiple.
+1. Pamplona's population swells more than sevenfold during the Fiesta de San Fermin to one and a half million people and the hotels hike their prices by exactly that multiple.
 Of course, many tourists make do with benches, parks or gutters.
-Luckily for them this year the forecast is sunny; In 2014 it poured with rain.
+Unluckily for them this year the forecast is for rain.

 Alexander Fiske-Harrison training with Spanish bullfighter Juan José Padilla.
 Photo: Alexander Fiske-Harrison